Deployed Intelligence Logo

 4. Select

-Choosing the best option using judgment and values.
+Choose the best option using priorities, values, and constraints.

 5. Act